-In 2010 I founded the The Charis Project with my husband Aaron, with a lot of help from my readers.
+In 2010 my husband Aaron and I founded the The Charis Project, with a lot of help from you, the readers of this blog.
 In 2013 we moved our whole family to Thailand, just 7km from the Myanmar border, to better lead the programs we were developing.

 At The Charis Project we work to protect children through a holistic series of interventions for families in crisis that help to heal and strengthen families and give them the courage to stay together.
 One of our goals is to reduce the trafficking and institutionalization of children, which are symptoms of a deeper problem of family breakdown due to poverty and displacement.
 When we heal the root causes, the symptoms go away.

 In Thailand I create Family Education Resources and Curriculum.
 These equip parents with the skills and knowledge they need to and give their children the best start at life and help them become strong and healthy adults.

 Welcome to the space where I talk about life.